How to choose a solar installer in Perth: what actually matters

 - Written confirmation of all warranties

-- The STCs (Small-scale Technology Certificates) have been assigned to the installer in exchange for your rebate — you should receive a signed STC assignment form
+- A signed STC assignment form, since the STCs (Small-scale Technology Certificates) are assigned to the installer in exchange for your rebate

-Set up the monitoring app immediately and check it for the first few days.
-A well-performing 6.6kW system in Perth should generate 25–35 kWh on a clear sunny day.
-If output looks lower than expected from day one, call the installer — new-installation issues are far easier to resolve when they're fresh.
+Set up the monitoring app straight away and check it for the first few days.
+A well-performing 6.6kW system in Perth generates roughly 25-30 kWh on an average sunny day, and more again, up to around 37 kWh, on a genuinely clear day in summer.
+If output looks lower than expected from day one, call the installer.
+New-installation issues are far easier to resolve when they're fresh.

 Compare installer quotes on BillWise